plattebasintimelapse/ccp/README.md

 Most of the directories in here are self-explanatory.
 I'll explain the extras.

 #### app/content
 In here, you'll find a `copy.json` file that contains text for the entire app.
 It gets baked into the template files with the `grunt` command.
+There is also a `vigs.json` file that creates the map popups on each page.

 #### app/data
 Data used for the visualization are here.
 D3.js is used to load them into the page for rendering.

 #### app/templates
-In here, you'll find an assortment of `.html` template files which are used to spit out the `copy.json` contents to the section directories.
+In here, you'll find an assortment of `.html` template files which are used to spit out the various partials to the section directories.

 Everything above gets minimized, concatinated, etc. when running the `grunt deploy` command.